Rupt/bailed-statistics/README.md

 RooStats and its HistFitter extensions operate under this design.
 We must therefore ensure short lives to our programs using them.

-This module executes leaky code to simulate 'toys' in small batches through a `multiprocessing.Pool`, which frees resources after each batch.
+We execute leaky code to simulate small batches of toys in a pool of processes which frees resources after each batch.

 ### Usage